vieuxcolon/ehealth-horizontal-federated-learning/FL-Evaluation-metrics.md

+# Remark: Although we experimented with these metrics during the labs and projects, we did not follow the rigorous course of analysis as required by the different graphs we should have generated

 # Evaluation Metrics in Federated Learning Experiments

 This document explains the **evaluation metrics used in this project** and how they relate to **federated learning (FL)**.
 The metrics measure both: